 - 5.19.2 The ERS must shut down when the FIA Standard ECU initiates an anti-stall engine shut off. - 5.19.3 All cars must be fitted with two ERS status lights which: - a.
 Have been supplied by an FIA designated manufacturer and fitted to the car in accordance with the instructions in the Appendix to the Technical and Sporting Regulation. - b.
-Are in working order throughout the Competition even if the main hydraulic, pneumatic or electrical systems on the car have failed. - c.
+Are in working order throughout the Competition.

+- c.
 Must remain powered for at least 15 minutes following the start of the shutdown process.
-Competitors are responsible to power supply these lights.
-The FIA ADR internal battery will be used as a back-up. - d.
-Are marked with a "HIGH VOLTAGE" symbol according to ISO3864 of at least 30mm along the triangle side and no more than 50mm away from the lights. - 5.19.4 All cars must be fitted with one ERS sound module unit which: - a.
+The FIA ADR internal battery will be responsible for power supply to those lights once the ERS is shutdown. - d.
+Are marked with a "HIGH VOLTAGE" symbol according to ISO3864 of at least 30mm along the triangle side and no more than 50mm away from the lights. - 5.19.4 All cars must be fitted with one ERS Status Buzzer sound module-unit which: - a.
 Have been supplied by an FIA designated manufacturer and fitted to the car in accordance with the instructions in the Appendix to the Technical and Sporting Regulation. - b.
-Are in working order throughout the Competition even if the main hydraulic, pneumatic or electrical systems on the car have failed. - c.
+Are in working order throughout the Competition. - c.
 Remains powered for at least 15 minutes following the start of the shutdown process.
-Competitors are responsible to power supply this unit.
-The FIA ADR internal battery will be used as a back-up. - 5.19.5 All cars must provide signals regarding the current car operating status to the FIA ADR in order to facilitate control of the ERS status lights.
+The FIA ADR internal battery will be responsible for the power supply to the unit once the ERS is shutdown. - 5.19.5 All cars must provide signals regarding the current car operating safety status to the FIA ADR in order to facilitate control of the ERS status lights and ERS Status Buzzer unit.
 The status of the car must be based at least on the insulation measurement, cells voltage, cells temperature, contactors and the systems defined in 5.23.4.
-The systems which provide these signals managed by the BMS must remain powered and working 15min after the shutdown process has been started.

-[Note: additional discussions will take place to clarify ERS status logic]

-- 5.19.6 The maximum working voltage on the car must never exceed 1000V. - 5.19.7 The following elements of the power unit must be fitted inside the ES main enclosure and be installed within the ERS reference volume: - a.
+The systems which provide these signals managed by the BMS must remain powered and working 15min after the shutdown process has been started. - 5.19.6 The maximum working voltage on the car must never exceed 1000V. - 5.19.7 The following elements of the power unit must be fitted inside the ES main enclosure and be installed within the ERS Reference Volume (RV-PU-ERS): - a.
 ES elements as defined in items 26 (ES) and 29 (HV elements) of Appendix 3 to these regulations. - b.
 The HV safety elements and sensors defined in items 27 (DC sensor, IMD) and 28 (safety devices) of Appendix 3 to these regulations. - c.
-Any DC-DC converter and its connection to the ES HV DC bus.
-Includes active parts, enclosure, brackets and supports.
+Any The DC-DC Unit converter and its connection to the ES HV DC bus.
+Includes active parts, enclosure, brackets and supports. - d.

-- d.
 CU-K. Includes active parts, enclosure, brackets and supports. - e.
-HV DC connections between ES and CU-K/DC-DC converter.
+HV DC connections between ES and CU-K/DC-DC Unit converter.
 Includes all conductors, insulation, EMC screening, mechanical and thermal shielding. - 5.19.8 In addition to the components listed in Article 5.19.7, the following elements may also be fitted within the ES main enclosure: - a.
 Low voltage Power Distribution Board (PDB). - b.
-PU Electric pump Driver units. - c.
+PU Electric pump Driver units and non ICE-mounted ERS cooling systems as defined in item 46 47 of Appendix 3 to these regulations. - c.
 Low Voltage systems passive protection devices Fuse box. - d.
 Low Voltage looms exclusively used: for PU functionalities or power supply chassis devices. - e.
 Any Electronic Box devices exclusively used for PU functionalities.